souzatharsis/souzatharsis.github.io/Experience.md

 title: Experience
 permalink: /Experience/
 ---
-### VP of Product, Modeling Engineering
+### Senior VP of Product Management, Modeling Engineering
 <h4>Two Sigma Investments</h4>
 Fev 2020 – present.
 New York, USA

-Discovering value in the world's data.
+Discovering value in the world's data, constantly advancing the bounds of our industry using a disciplined, scientific approach.

 ### Mentor
 <h4>Data Science for All by Correlation One</h4>